 Eric Garcetti, who began his Los Angeles mayoral term seven months ago, wants to phase out a business tax he says drives away companies and has left the city with a smaller employment base than three decades ago.

-Legg Mason Inc., the money manager seeking to reverse more than five years of net redemptions, posted a profit as rising equity markets lifted assets from a year earlier and clients deposited money into bond funds.
+Legg Mason Inc., the money manager that has struggled with more than five years of net redemptions, posted a fiscal third-quarter profit after a loss a year earlier, as assets and fees tied to performance rose.